r00tarded/voter/README.md

     	upvote/downvote everything by users in config
 ````

+###default mode

-To run voter based on the subreddit and user configuration in your config file:
+This runs the voter based on the subreddit and user configuration in your config file.
+The voter will upvote/downvote users in the user lists, but only if they are found in
+the configured subreddits.

 ``$ ./voter -c yourconfig.json``

+###upvote everything in given subreddit

-Upvote every new comment and submission in the configured subreddit(s):
+Upvote every new comment and submission in the configured subreddit(s).
+The **limit**
+configuration property is important to configure if using this mode.

 ``$ ./voter -c yourconfig.json -ua``

+###downvote everything in given subreddit

-Downvote every new comment/submission in the configured subreddit(s):
+Downvote every new comment/submission in the configured subreddit(s).

 ``$ ./voter -c yourconfig.json -da``

+###vote on everything posted by given user(s)

-Vote on all comments and submissions from user names in config (regardless of subreddit):
+Vote on all comments and submissions from user names in config (regardless of subreddit).

 ``$ ./voter -c yourconfig.json -vu``

+###smash votes with a hammer

 Enable "hammer" mode based on subreddit, where every new comment (score of 1) is upvoted by someone,
 the bot upvotes it as well.
 If a new comment gets downvoted the bot downvotes it too: